 C. Each licensee who violates any provision of this article; or

-D. Each licensee who knowingly fails to report or conceals from the council a full disclosure of the names of all persons having an interest in the ownership of or having an equitable or beneficial right to the profits under a license in which he has an interest; or
+D. Each licensee who knowingly fails to report or conceals from the business license official a full disclosure of the names of all persons having an interest in the ownership of or having an equitable or beneficial right to the profits under a license in which he has an interest; or

 E. Each licensee who knowingly fails to report or conceals from proper authority any information which it is his duty to supply under any statute, ordinance or regulation of the state or the city; or

 F. Each licensee who, for conduct subsequent to the issuance of a license, becomes ineligible to hold a secondhand dealer's license as set out in the statutes, ordinances and regulations of the state or city; or

 G. Each licensee who made a misrepresentation of a material fact in his application to obtain a license; or